shakirth-anisha/tiramisu/CONTRIBUTING.md

 > Do keep in mind the mandatory spaces between each of the image lines!

+---

-### Guide for memebrs list
+### Guide for members list

 > This is only for HSP Members

-To add your name to the list of members part of the club, follow the steps
+To add your name to the list of members section of the site, follow these steps

 1. Add a `markdown` file to `site/content/members`.
 For example